Espad0/UNetVisualizerKit/README.md

 ## 🎯 Mission

 Computer vision developers often need to test their neural nets on devices: how they perform, what they predict.
 This repo helps developers visualize and debug neural network predictions on iOS devices by providing:
-- 📱 **Real-time visualization** of U-Net style CNNs predictions with channel-specific views
+- 📱 **Real-time visualization** of CNNs predictions with channel-specific views
-- 🎨 **Model output** – renders per-channel masks, alpha-blends them over live camera or still images
+- 🎨 **Model output** of per-channel masks, alpha-blended over live camera or still images
-- ⚡ **Performance metrics** – live FPS, per-inference latency, and energy-impact read-outs tell you exactly how your network behaves in production.
+- ⚡ **Performance metrics** of live FPS, per-inference latency

 ## 🚀 Quick Start